Channapha Khamvongsa, Executive Director

 Arina Chithavong-Lester previously worked at the Fair Labor Association and as a consultant at the UN agency for International Labor focusing on a variety of human rights issues, including migrant workers, child labor and corporate social responsibility.
 Prior to her work in Washington, D.C., Arina worked as a fellow for the German development agency GIZ in Thailand where she supported the Royal Project Foundation in providing capacity building training to indigenous hill tribe groups in Thai and Lao highlands.
 As a fellow, she worked on various projects, promoting alternative livelihood skills against opium production and indigenous knowledge in the ASEAN region.
 Arina was born and raised in Germany.
 Her parents were refugees who came to Germany in 1979.
 Arina received her Bachelor of Arts with two majors in History and Social Anthropology from Heidelberg University, Germany and her Master of Arts degree in Sustainable International Development from Brandeis University.

 Bridget Johnson is a recent graduate of the University of Wisconsin-Madison with a dual major in Political Science and Southeast Asian Studies.
-Her interest in Southeast Asia arose after spending a year in Indonesia as a Rotary Exchange Student, and has further grown from studying the region in its historical, political, and linguistic angles throughout her college years.
-She hopes to translate her regional knowledge and passion for human rights into a career in the public or non-profit sector.
+Her interest in Southeast Asia arose after spending a year in Indonesia as a Rotary Exchange Student, and further grew from studying the region in its historical, political, and linguistic angles throughout her college years.
+Her passion for human rights in the region landed her at Legacies.
 She is a past recipient of the Foreign Language and Area Studies Fellowship and is an alumna of the U.S. Department of State Critical Language Scholarship program.

 Victoria Liu, Graphic Consultant